Accessibility statement for the DWP login and identification service

 Preparation of this accessibility statement

-This statement was prepared on 15 November 2021.
-It was last reviewed on 12 December 2024.
+This statement was prepared on 12th December 2024 and it was last reviewed on 24th July 2025.

 We conducted sample testing of pages within our online identity checking journey against the WCAG 2.2 AA standard.